gitlabhq/gitlabhq/doc/security/rack_attack.md

 Rack Attack offers IP whitelisting, blacklisting, Fail2ban style filtering and tracking.

-**Note:** Starting with 11.0, Rack Attack will be disabled by default.
+**Note:** Starting with 11.2, Rack Attack is disabled by default.
 To continue using this feature, please enable it in your `gitlab.rb` by setting `gitlab_rails['rack_attack_git_basic_auth'] = true`.